 While attending the next monthly ADULT Support Group, the parents shared with the group how well the child is doing on the new medication.
 They expressed their thanks and appreciation to members of the group who had helped ease their minds about using Hydroxyurea to treat their daughter.

-One year ago, she was at the brink of losing her job due to having to take off work frequently to attend to her son’s health needs.
-She mentioned that a social worker came to her job and conducted a SCD presentation which “opened the eyes” of her superiors and colleagues, which resulted in a much improved working environment for her.
+One year ago, she was on the brink of losing her job due to having to take off work frequently to attend to her son’s health needs.
+She mentioned that a social worker came to her job and conducted a SCD presentation which “opened the eyes” of her superiors and colleagues, which resulted in a much-improved working environment for her.

 The next day she was approached by her manager and several co-workers who expressed much more sensitivity to her situation.
 Her job is no longer at risk now.

 When our social worker, Debra Bizzard, informed her that the social worker she had referenced in both instances was “herself, Debra Bizzard,” the mother became a bit overwhelmed with emotion.
 She expressed sincere gratitude for the Council, again, and requested re-admission to our program.
 The adult son also contacted the office and requested re-admission to our program.

 In many cases, primary barriers to care include their inability to afford adequate insurance and their lack of transportation.
 Added to those barriers is the stressor of having to pay their utility bills.

 One year was especially difficult for one particular family.
 The female, age 47, was diagnosed with SCD at age 16.
 She and her husband have been married for 17 yrs and together they are raising a 15-year-old son who has SC trait.